smkrv/mikrotik-domain-filter-script/README.md

 - **`SOURCESSPECIAL_FILE`**: Contains URLs for downloading the special domain lists.
 - **`WHITELIST_FILE`**: Contains URLs for downloading domains that should be excluded from both the main and special lists.

-**Each file should have one URL or domain per line, with no additional spaces or characters.**
+**Each file should have one URL or domain per line, with no additional spaces or characters.
+Inline comments can be added after the URL using `#`, and comments can also be placed before or after the line.**

 ### Detailed Description of Domain Processing in Downloaded Lists